entropie/camcontest/README.md

 ## example

-Blow example shows how to run the script.
+Below example shows how to run the script.

 * It fetches STEPS images with DELAY from the home assistant camera api
 * runs `llm` with the images attached and `$(cat prompt.txt)`